-Second only to sprouts, Microgreens are the quickest food crop we urban gardeners can grow!
-If you have limited time, space or gardening skills let me introduce you to growing this tasty ‘fast food’ in just a few easy steps.
+Second only to sprouts, microgreens are the quickest food crop we urban gardeners can grow!
+If you have limited time, space or gardening skills let me introduce you to growing microgreens.
+You can learn how to grow microgreens – tasty, nutrient-dense ‘fast food’ – in just a few easy steps.

 “These tender baby-greens are biogenic food at its best; biogenic meaning ‘life generating’, food by the capacity of their life-force, to generate ‘life-force’ for us.” – Isabell Shipard, How Can I Grow & Use Sprouts as a Living Food?